 All the good taste of a classic chocolate donut made in the oven.
 With this baked Chocolate Donut recipe, you can have fresh homemade donuts on your breakfast table within the hour!

 Traditionally, donuts are fried in oil (or even lard if you’re old school).
 I love a yeast donut or cake donut made in the fryer but frying is messy, not to mention time consuming.
-And if you’re making a yeast donut, you also have to prep the dough in advance to give it enough time to rise.
+Unless we’re talking about these Boston Cream Donuts, of course…with my easy trick!

 Biting into a good chocolate doughnut is a thing of beauty.
 These donuts were moist and sweet with a fluffy crumb; then the rich chocolate glaze took them over the top into the territory of “sublime.”